deemp/flakes/templates/codium/haskell-simple/README.md

 ## Prerequisites

 - [flake.nix](./flake.nix) - code in this flake is extensively commented.
-Read it to understand how this flake works.
-- [language-tools/haskell](https://github.com/deemp/flakes/blob/main/language-tools/haskell/flake.nix) - this flake provides the `Haskell` tools in a convenient way (IMHO)
+- [language-tools/haskell](https://github.com/deemp/flakes/blob/main/language-tools/haskell/flake.nix) - a flake that conveniently provides `Haskell` tools.
-- [Conventions](https://github.com/deemp/flakes/blob/main/README/Conventions.md#dev-tools) - you may want to use this flake just for development.
+- [Conventions](https://github.com/deemp/flakes/blob/main/README/Conventions.md#dev-tools) - I recommended to use this flake just for development.
+For packaging an app, make another flake with a limited number of inputs to reduce the `flake.lock` size.

 See these for additional info:

-- [codium-generic](https://github.com/deemp/flakes/tree/main/templates/codium/generic#readme) - info just about `VSCodium` and extensions.
+- [codium-generic](https://github.com/deemp/flakes/tree/main/templates/codium/generic#readme) - info just about `VSCodium` with extensions.
 - [codium-haskell](https://github.com/deemp/flakes/tree/main/templates/codium/haskell#readme) - an advanced version of this flake.
   - Shows how to build a static binary from your package and how to make a Docker image with it.
 - [Haskell](https://github.com/deemp/flakes/blob/main/README/Haskell.md) - general info about `Haskell` tools.